Discover

 Camping Sites

-If you want to escape the hustle and bustle of the city on a weekend or the holidays, then pack up your camping gear and take a ferry, catch a minibus, or hike to some of the territory’s quieter spots.
+If you want to escape the hustle and bustle of the city on a weekend or during the holidays, then pack up your camping gear and take a ferry, catch a minibus, or hike to some of the territory’s quieter spots.

 Over on Lantau Island, there’s a holiday campsite in Pui O, where you can set up your tent and enjoy beer and burgers at the public barbecue pits.
-A 20-minute walk from Tung Lung Chau’s public pier, you can admire Donglong stone carvings at Tung Lung Chau campsite before bedding in for the night.
+A 20-minute walk from Tung Lung Chau’s public pier, you can admire Donglong stone carvings at the Tung Lung Chau campsite before bedding down for the night.